Calgary's greater downtown plan

 Converting office to residential uses is complex and expensive, with incentives being required to stimulate investment.
 The City and its private sector real estate partners have identified 28 potential downtown office buildings for conversion or adaptive reuse.
 This could include conversion to or reuse as residential units, student housing, senior housing, post-secondary institutions, and the amenities needed to establish complete, thriving neighbourhoods.

 Residential development in the downtown core often includes the requirement to contribute to the Plus 15 Fund, which supports construction, operation, and maintenance of downtown’s Plus 15 system.
-This is often a barrier to residential development in the downtown core.
+This can create a potential financial barrier to residential development in the downtown core.

-The City will provide $5 million in incentives to developers who initiate residential projects in the downtown core to offset the Plus 15 Fund contribution.
-This removes a potential barrier to office to residential conversion or new residential development.
-The maximum incentive available is $1 million and a project will need to completed in a designated time period to receive the incentive.
+The City will provide $5 million in incentives to developers who initiate residential projects in the downtown core to offset any required Plus 15 Fund contribution, up to $1 million per project.
+This removes a potential barrier for new residential development as well as any additions to existing buildings to accommodate new residential use.
+Projects must be completed within a designated time period to receive the incentive.

 $55 million for impactful capital projects to improve public spaces, create vibrancy and support complete neighbourhoods